-III.
-Threats to stocks and current management measures
+3. Threats to stocks and current management measures

 There are a number of human and environmental factors, which have the potential to harm salmon stocks.
-The most important ones are overexploitation, by-catch of salmon in marine fisheries, factors affecting freshwater or marine habitat as well as impact of aquaculture and transfers of salmonids.
+The most important ones are overexploitation, by-catch of salmon in marine fisheries, factors affecting freshwater or marine survival and habitat as well as impact of aquaculture and transfers of salmonids.
 Each factor will now be discussed separately

-1. Effects of salmon fisheries
+3.1.
+Effects of salmon fisheries